• Skip to primary navigation

 Save for later

-If you’d like to make these Christmas fruit pinwheels yourself, why not save the recipe to one of your Pinterest boards so you can find it easily.
+If you'd like to make these Christmas fruit pinwheels yourself, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-If this isn’t quite what you are looking for, why not take a look at some of my other easy Christmas baking recipes:
+If this isn't quite what you are looking for, why not take a look at some of my other easy Christmas recipes:

-The recipe
+📋The recipe

 A plate of Christmas fruit pinwheels.